Stealth-Robotics/AutoPrime2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   and the mass, with the variable name `mass`, should be put on line `86` in the `FollowerConstants` class under the `tuning` package.

-* Next, we need to find the preferred mecanum drive vectors.
-The rollers on mecanum wheels point at a 45 degree angle from the forward direction, but the actual direction the force is output is actually closer to forward.
+* Next, we need to find the preferred mecanumSubsystem drive vectors.
+The rollers on mecanumSubsystem wheels point at a 45 degree angle from the forward direction, but the actual direction the force is output is actually closer to forward.
 To find the direction your wheels will go, you will need to run the `Forward Velocity Tuner` and `Strafe Velocity Tuner` OpModes.
 These will run your robot at full